The Young Lioness

 This is how it has always worked.
 This is the tradition of the Hitopadeśa, the oldest storybook — the one where wisdom moves through animals, through nested tales, through a voice speaking in the dark to someone who is lost and listening.

-The Siṃhī Sanskrit Reader Series is thirteen books.
+The Siṃhī Series is thirteen books.
 Each one follows the young lioness through one more encounter — with Kūrma, the ancient tortoise who moves slowly and always arrives.
-With Kālī, who is not spectacle.
-With Karṇa, the greatest archer alive, whose identity no one knows.
-With Kṛṣṇa, who comes not as a philosopher but as a charioteer, in the moment when something she loves is moving toward its end.
+With Kālī, who lives in fire.
+With Karṇa, a great warrior, whose identity no one knows.
+With Kṛṣṇa, who comes not as a philosopher but as a charioteer, in the moment she may have no powerf over the outcome.

 The books grow as she grows.
 The sentences deepen.
 The silences lengthen.
 By the last book, she is no longer a cub.
 And she meets no one.
 She is the story.